asalih/elasticsearch-lim/README.md

 Download and build with go.
 When you build successfully, just edit ".env" file and run.

-- ELASTICSEARCH_SOURCE_URL = Gets the index stats node stats from this url
+- ELASTICSEARCH_SOURCE_URL = Gets the index stats and node stats from this url.
-- ELASTICSEARCH_TARGET_URL = Posts the calculated url here.
-It uses the other elasticsearch server to keep data, like marvel.
+- ELASTICSEARCH_TARGET_URL = Posts the calculated data to this url.
+It uses the an other elasticsearch server to keep data, like marvel.
 - ELASTICSEARCH_INDEX_ST = Index address for keeping "index" stats.
 - ELASTICSEARCH_INDEX_ND = Index address for keeping "node" stats.
 - ELASTICSEARCH_TTL = Time to live stored index and node stats.